christophe-cerin/OnlineML_ESP32/Data-processing-with-Arduino-IDE-and-IOT/ONLINE-MACHINE-LEARNING-AND-ONLINE-TECHNIQUE-WITH-REAL-DATA/README.md

 This input file contains the basic information (ID, CO2, T(°C), Cluster) about the datas recorded by the LNS.
 Cluster is something assign to the dataset based on the defined parameters like the behavior of datas recorded.

+**About K-Means Clustering**

+Clustering involves dividing points in a data set into a number of groups such that data points in the same groups are more similar to other data points in the same group than to those in other groups.
+The goal in clustering is to separate groups with similar characteristics and distribute them into clusters.

+K-means clustering is one of the unsupervised machine learning algorithms.
+We define a target number k, which refers to the number of centroids we need in the dataset.
+As for the centroid, it is the imaginary or real location representing the center of the cluster.
+Each point in the dataset is assigned to each of the clusters by reducing the sum of squares within the cluster.
+Alternatively, the K-means algorithm identifies k number of centroids and then allocates each data point to the closest cluster, while keeping the centroids as small as possible.
+The “means” in K-means refer to the average of the data; i.e. find the center of gravity.